Higher-Order Asset Pricing Factors via Forward Selection Fama-MacBeth Regression: Empirical Analysis

 \subsection{Data}

 We present a description of the data used for the estimation of the FS-FMB procedure.
 In order to estimate the model and perform cross-sectional asset pricing tests, we use data from various sources.
-Test assets are 484 characteristic-managed portfolios from \citet{kozak2020shrinking}.\footnote{ Portfolios are from Serhiy Kozak's web page (\href{https://serhiykozak.com/\#/data-code}{https://serhiykozak.com/\#/data-code}). } These portfolios are constructed by weighting stocks based on their characteristic signals, which are based on cross-sectional ranks.
+Test assets are 484 characteristic-managed portfolios from \citet{kozak2020shrinking}, ranging from October 1973 to December 2019.\footnote{ Portfolios are from Serhiy Kozak's web page (\href{https://serhiykozak.com/\#/data-code}{https://serhiykozak.com/\#/data-code}). } These portfolios are constructed by weighting stocks based on their characteristic signals, which are based on cross-sectional ranks.
 Small firms (below 0.01\% of market cap) are excluded.
 Baseline factors are the \citet{fama2015five}'s five factors and the momentum factor of \citet*{jegadeesh1993returns}, which we obtain from Kenneth French's data library.
 We refer to these six baseline factors as the FF5M model.
-Furthermore, we consider factors for 153 characteristics in 13 themes, using data from the US equity market, constructed by \citet*{jensen2023there}.\footnote{Factors are capped value weighted from Global Factor Data (\href{https://jkpfactors.com/}{https://jkpfactors.com/}).} We refer to these 153 factors as the factor zoo (see, e.g., \citet*{feng2020taming}).
-The sample starts in October 1973 and ends in December 2019.
+Furthermore, we consider factors for 148 characteristics in 13 themes, using data from the US equity market, constructed by \citet*{jensen2023there}.\footnote{Factors are capped value weighted from Global Factor Data (\href{https://jkpfactors.com/}{https://jkpfactors.com/}).} We refer to these 148 factors as the factor zoo (see, e.g., \citet*{feng2020taming}).

 We construct factors based on the FF5M factors.
 We denote both the higher-orders and the interactions of FF5M as higher-order factors.
 Specifically, for any factor $f_{i}$ in the FF5M, we first form all the $f_{i}^{2}$ and $f_{i}^{3}$ as candidate factors.
 Moreover, we form all the pairwise interactions of degree 2 and 3.
 That is, for any two factors $f_{i}$ and $f_{j}$ in the FF5M model, we form the pairwise interactions of the type $f_{i}\times f_{j}$ and $f_{i}\times f_{j}^{2}$ as candidate factors.
 Therefore, the total number of candidate higher-order factors is 57, where there are 6 $f_{i}^{2}$, 6 $f_{i}^{3}$, 15 $f_{i}\times f_{j}$, and 30 $f_{i}\times f_{j}^{2}$.